 Italian prime minister Matteo Renzo has said his government will cut business and income taxes by €10 billion and reform labor laws in order to bring down a record 12.9-percent unemployment rate.

-The tax relief, which Renzi said will put an extra €80 per month in the pay packets of workers earning up to €1,500, should be funded by extra budget cuts — including a reduction in the number of F-35 fighter jets Italy intends to buy from Lockheed Martin — and more borrowing.
-Italy can do so more affordably since interest rates on its bonds have fallen.
+The tax relief, which Renzi said will put an extra €80 in the pockets of workers each month, should be funded by extra budget cuts — including a reduction in the number of F-35 fighter jets Italy is buying from Lockheed Martin — and higher borrowing.

 Italian workers are notoriously difficult to fire, making firms reluctant to hire young workers.

 Renzi’s own social democrats watered down labor reforms that were proposed by one of his predecessors, Mario Monti, in 2012.

 Efforts to lift professional restrictions on attorneys were halfhearted.
-Minimum tariffs were abolished but in order to compensate lawyers, a maximum was set on the number that can be employed in the industry, making it even harder for law graduates to start a business.
+Minimum tariffs were abolished but, in order to compensate lawyers, a maximum was set on the number that can be employed in the industry, making it even harder for law graduates to start a firm.

-Average hourly labor costs in Italy are close to the eurozone average but have continued to rise throughout the country’s worst recession since the end of World War II — unlike was the case in Greece, Ireland and Portugal.
+Average hourly labor costs in Italy are close to the eurozone average but have continued to rise during what is the country’s worst recession since the end of World War II — unlike was the case in Greece, Ireland and Portugal.

-The reforms, which Renzi negotiated with the conservative party leader Silvio Berlusconi and have yet to be approved in the Senate, would introduce electoral thresholds and guarantee the winning party or bloc a majority of the seats in the lower chamber.
+The reforms, which Renzi negotiated with the conservative party leader Silvio Berlusconi, have yet to be approved in the Senate.
+They would introduce electoral thresholds and guarantee the winning party or bloc a majority of the seats in the lower chamber.

 A separate law would reduce the Senate, which currently has equal lawmaking power, to a regional assembly.